OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 Users need to navigate between the different pages of your add-in.
 The following navigation templates show different options you can use to organize pages and commands in your add-in.

-* **Back Button and Next Page** - Shows a task pane with a Back and Next Page button.
+* **Back Button and Next Page** - Shows a task pane with Back and Next Page buttons.
 Use this pattern to ensure users follow an ordered series of steps.
 	* [Back Button and Next Page specification](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Back_Button.md)
 	* [Back Button and Next Page code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/navigation/back-button)
 * **Navigation** - Shows a menu, commonly referred to as the hamburger menu, with page menu items in a task pane.
 	* [Navigation specification](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Navigation.md)
 	* [Navigation code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/navigation/navigation)
 * **Navigation with commands** - Shows the hamburger menu with command (or action) buttons in a task pane.
-Use this pattern when you want to provide navigation and commands options together.
+Use this pattern when you want to provide navigation and command options together.
 	* [Navigation with commands specification](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Navigation_%26_Commands.md)
 	* [Navigation with commands code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/navigation/navigation-commands)
 * **Pivot** - Shows Pivot navigation inside of a task pane.
 Use pivot navigation to allow users to navigate between different content.